Guidance notes for post 16 college and 6th form transport assistance

 - any pass awarded is posted to the address listed in the application form.
 If you wish to collect a pass in person please contact the Customer Service Centre on 01702 215007 to make the necessary arrangements

 - if a student withdraws or is unable to continue the course for any reason, the pass must be returned to the Customer Service Centre immediately.
-Failure to do so could result in action being taken by the Authority
+Failure to do so could result in action being taken by the Council

 Reimbursement of Fares Paid